Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Introduction

 The purpose of this work is to show that Lie-algebraic simulability is meaningfully broader than the free-fermion/matchgate regime, and that the correct perspective is representation-theoretic: polynomial DLA dimension is the structural starting point, but efficient simulation hinges on choosing a basis adapted to the algebraic symmetries of the system.
-Concretely, we develop symmetry-adapted operator bases and efficient primitives that make $\gsim$ preprocessing practical for several families of polynomial-dimensional DLAs that go beyond free fermions.
+Thus, Pauli sparsity is not the fundamental resource as previously conjectured~\cite{Heredge.2025-CharacterizingPrivacyQuantum}.
+The relevant resource is the existence of a representation in which commutators, inner products, and coordinate maps can be evaluated efficiently.
+Concretely, we develop symmetry- and subspace-adapted operator bases and efficient primitives that make $\gsim$ preprocessing practical for several families of polynomial-dimensional DLAs that go well beyond free fermions.

 Our contributions can be summarized as follows: